 “Imbued with taut one-liners and biting sarcasm … a unique window into the backstage drama of media-hyped politics.
 Kudos to Victor L. Cahn.” –Robertaonthearts.com

-The production materials for Dally With The Devil include:
+The Authorized Materials/Rehearsal Package for Dally With The Devil consists of: